arahi7860/mongo-intro/readme.md

 }
 ```
 ---
-TPS: What do you see in the data above?
+What do you see in the data above?

 ### A Document